-The cornerstone of the personality is lack of empathy—an inability to tune into the emotional world of others.
+The cornerstone of the personality is the lack of empathy—an inability to tune into the emotional world of others.

-When bad things happen, others are blamed; narcissists are not accountable for their own behavior.
+When bad things happen, others are blamed; narcissists are not accountable for their own behaviour.
 When they have bad feelings, those feelings are projected onto others.
 Deep down, the narcissist may be self-loathing, with a very fragile ego.
 Their sense of self is missing or undeveloped.

 People coming out of relationships with narcissists typically have a feeling of never being good enough.
 They experience crippling self-doubt because they have been told for so long that they are somehow wrong.
 As an anonymous reader recently wrote to me:

 “One of my favorite examples: My ex-husband didn’t pay the light bill.
 He came home furious that the children and I were using candles.
 I showed him the delinquent bill and he yelled, ‘I paid that bill, are you going to believe your eyes or me?’ as we stood there in the dark.”

 You may wonder how this can happen—and that is part of the problem.
 It is important to digest and understand the workings of a narcissist or you will be left confused and scratching your head.

 One has to see the personality for what it is.
 But when you love someone, this can be hard to do.
 It may be your parent, your partner, a boss you admire, or even someone in your larger social circle whom you once admired.

 First, they typically present themselves in a grandiose, confident, and charming manner.
 When you first meet, you can be overtaken by their charm and achievements.